English Manual.

 With the buttons in the last line you can:

+Go back and select the recording tooltab.
 Now you can also start the video device with the camera button .

 By pressing the capture button () on the toolbar you will take a frame from the video stream displayed on the image view.
+If you have taken some frames of your first animation, switch the camera off with the button.

 Now save the animation project to the hard disk using the save entry in the file menu.
 This will open the following dialog.